liferay-search/liferay-docs/en/developer/reference/articles/02-project-templates/war-core-ext.markdown

 | `gradle.properties`.
 The app server location is required for this project to
 | compile.

-The generated WAR Ext project is functional and is deployable to a @product@ instance.
+The generated WAR Ext project is functional and is deployable to a @sharepoint@ instance.
 To build upon the generated project, modify the project by adding logic and additional files to the folders outlined above.
-Deploying WAR Ext projects is only supported for limited use cases; it is recommended to leverage provided extension points offered in @product@.
+Deploying WAR Ext projects is only supported for limited use cases; it is recommended to leverage provided extension points offered in @sharepoint@.
 You can visit the [Customization with Ext](/docs/7-2/customization/-/knowledge_base/c/customization-with-ext) section for info on how to do this.